olliecheng/mathia-rulebook/roles/coroner.md

 ---
 Coroner > Detective (dead), Shaman > Coroner;
 Coroner returns "No result";

+---
+Coroner > Italian Mafia X (dead);
+Coroner returns "X was Mafia";
+Coroner is not made aware of the faction of the Mafia if there are multiple factions.;

 {% endcapture %}
 {% include interactions.html content=interactions %}